 Where to Stay in Amsterdam

 Amsterdam has a tourism problem and as a result, the city has cracked down on Airbnb.
-Although Airbnb is my favorite choice of accommodation, in Amsterdam choosing an Airbnb may not be the best option.
+Although Airbnb is my favourite choice of accommodation, in Amsterdam choosing Airbnb may not be the best option.
 Also, because of the mass amount of tourists prices are quite high for accommodation in Amsterdam.
 Here are a few hotels that are in good areas and reasonably priced (by Amsterdam standards):